groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/delete/xlsx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Deep dive into adding Watermark"
+  title: "Node.js API for Seamless Watermark Removal | GroupDocs.Watermark"
-  description: "API to render, display, convert documents, slides, diagrams, and many other document types in .NET applications"
+  description: "Integrate our Node.js API to effortlessly remove watermarks from documents, enhancing document clarity and aesthetics.
+Tailored for Node.js environments, this API is perfect for applications needing to process and present clean documents free of watermarks."
   image: "/img/watermark/features_remove.webp" # 500x500 px
-  image_description: "Add Watermark"
+  image_description: "Remove Watermark"
   features:
     # feature loop
-    - title: "Watermark your documents easily."
+    - title: "Streamlined Watermark Removal for Node.js"
-      content: "GroupDocs.Watermark makes it easy for Node.js via Java developers to add various types of watermarks in popular business documents and files."
+      content: "Our API offers streamlined watermark removal tools designed specifically for Node.js applications, enabling developers to enhance document readability and professional appearance without complex coding."

     # feature loop
-    - title: "Customize watermarks for your goals."
+    - title: "Node.js Batch Watermark Cleanup"
-      content: "Our solution supports many watermark features.
-You can easily adjust size, rotation, color, font, font styles and other options to make watermark looks perfect."
+      content: "Capitalize on the ability to clear watermarks from multiple documents in one go with our batch processing feature.
+This is especially useful for applications that need to handle large document flows quickly and efficiently."

     # feature loop
-    - title: "Use native document objects"
+    - title: "Flexible Watermark Editing via Node.js"
-      content: "Accordingly do particular document format it is possible to use native document features.
-Native PDF annotations or MS Word page watermark may be used for watermarking."
+      content: "Adjust, modify, or completely remove watermarks using our flexible editing tools.
+This feature allows Node.js developers to tailor document processing to specific business needs or client requests, ensuring optimal outcomes."

   code_samples:
     # code sample loop